Skip navigation

 • You have a family history of Down syndrome.

-• An ultrasound of your unborn baby showed a possible sign of Down syndrome.
+• An ultrasound of your fetus showed a possible sign of Down syndrome.

-You may choose to be tested even if you don't have a high risk for having a baby with Down syndrome.
-Your provider or a genetic counselor can help you consider the pros and cons of testing.
+You may choose to get a diagnostic test even if you don't have a high risk for having a baby with Down syndrome.
+Your provider or a genetic counselor can help you consider the pros and cons of these tests.

 What happens during Down syndrome testing?